 Where to begin... where to begin?
-How about with the fact that The You Testament isn't a comedy.
-It's a genuine, serious Bible themed game with a Gore setting in the Options menu, and that Gore setting defaults to "Extreme".
-It's a game whose characters - including your own - are randomly generated, and can be up to 11 feet tall, with quiffs.
-It's a game with AI so bloodthirsty, the very first scene features John the Baptist getting into a punch-up mid-baptism, while Jesus calmly looks on from the banks.
+How about with the fact The You Testament isn't a comedy.
+It's a genuine, serious Bible-themed game with a Gore setting in the Options menu, and that Gore setting defaults to "Extreme".
+It's a game whose characters—including your own—are randomly generated, and can be up to 11-feet tall, with quiffs.
+It's a game with AI so bloodthirsty the very first scene features John the Baptist getting into a punch-up mid-baptism, while Jesus calmly looks on from the banks.

 (It also quotes Jay-Z. And Spider-Man.
 And an anonymous guy complaining about quotes.)

-Manage to get started without doing what the Pharisees could only dream of and the craziness really starts to unfold.
-The You Testament is a ridiculously simple game, in which the main thing you have to do is walk from scene to scene without being arrested, killed, or getting so hungry/insane that you collapse to the ground weeping and start beating people up in a Vampire style frenzy.
+The You Testament is a ridiculously simple game, in which the main thing you have to do is walk from scene to scene without being arrested, killed, or getting so hungry/insane that you collapse to the ground weeping and start beating people up in a Vampire-style frenzy.
 You also have to stop your brain dribbling out of your nose at all the stupid.
 For that, I recommend a pair of very large corks.

 Take an early scene where, having met up with Jesus, you track him down again to become a fully fledged Disciple.
 This is linked to Matthew 15:26, which simply reads: "He replied, "It is not right to take the children's bread and toss it to their dogs."
 In the original text, this is a response given to a Gentile woman who begs Jesus to heal her sick child.
 In the game, it's Jesus talking to you, a fellow Jew (which utterly destroys the quote's context) and someone he already knows to be a believer.

 But back to Miracles.
-Once you've been taught to Medidate (er, hold down the spacebar), the powers just keep on coming.
+Once you've been taught to Meditate (er, hold down the spacebar), the powers just keep on coming.
 It takes forever to trigger abilities, and actually aiming them is next to impossible.
 Still, The You Testament makes up for this in terms of volume.
-Barely a few scenes after Jesus teaches you how to hurl knives from your hands in praise of God, he gives you Force Pull - or Magnetism, as he calls it - which he's just used to gather a crowd of random people to hear him preach.
+Barely a few scenes after Jesus teaches you how to hurl knives from your hands in praise of God, he gives you Force Pull—or Magnetism, as he calls it—which he's just used to gather a crowd of random people to hear him preach.

 It's clearly super-effective if it brought this guy out of the city for the day: